zhartman86/MathfinderBot/README.md

 #### Remarks
 This will generate an expression row (buttons) based on a selected preset (Use `/var` `List-Presets` to see your options).
 You can use `/preset-save` with a `name` to save the last generated preset to your active character sheet.

+### **-SHAPE-**

+usage: /shape `number-or-name` `hit-mod`

+-:-

+`numer-or-name` *required*
+ - The name or index number associated with it (use /var List-Shapes to see a comprehensive list).

+`hit-mod` *required*
+ - The modifier used for hitting.

+#### Remarks
+This will generate the attacks associated with a particular creature's shape.
+In addition, it will list any speeds, senses, or special abilities you may receive from the creature.

 ### **-INVENTORY-**